 As an institution of the Gerda and Klaus Tschira Foundation, the Wilhelm Ostwald Park belongs to a collaborative network embracing cooperation in the areas of museums, science and heritage conservation.

-One of our goals is to maintain close dialogue between the archive in Wilhelm Ostwald Park and the archive of the Berlin-Brandenburg Academy of Sciences and Humanities.
+One of our goals is to maintain close dialogue between the archive in Wilhelm Ostwald Park and the Archive of the Berlin-Brandenburg Academy of Sciences and Humanities.
 Much of Wilhelm Ostwald’s estate is preserved there, including his extensive correspondence with diverse scientists and scholars of his time.
 It includes about 60,000 original letters and a wide variety of documents.

-Since 2017, the Gerda and Klaus Tschira Foundation has been involved in ‘Jugend forscht’, a regional competition for young scientists in north-west Saxony and Leipzig.
-It is also one of the organizers of ‘Leipzig macht MINT’, a three-day event comprising workshops and competitions in the STEM subjects launched by Leipzig University.
+Since 2017, the Gerda and Klaus Tschira Foundation has been involved in „Jugend forscht“, a regional competition for young scientists in north-west Saxony and Leipzig and the project „Leipzig macht MINT“, of the University of Leipzig.